 - I can buy my ingredients from trusted sources

-- I can customize to make it fit my needs
+- I can customize it to make it fit my needs

 If you’re overwhelmed by cleaning up your household products, use this FREE 5 Days to DIY Natural Living Challenge.
-It gives you practical, easy to complete baby steps towards a cleaner home!
+It gives you practical, easy to complete baby steps toward a cleaner home!

-You only need three simple ingredients to make DIY Stain Remover.
+You only need three simple ingredients to make a homemade laundry stain remover.

-Once you have all your ingredients, simply combine all ingredients in a small jar and stir gently to combine well.
+Step 1: Measure all ingredients into a small jar and stir gently to combine well.

 Your mixture should be thick, which is why I recommend a glass jar and not a spray bottle.
 If you prefer a smaller container, one with a flip-top and a spout would be best!

-Store in a dark container or place.
+Step 2: Store in a dark container or place.
 Peroxide can lose its effectiveness when stored in the light.
-Using a dark container or storing in a dark cabinet will prevent the peroxide to go bad.
+Using a dark container or storing it in a dark cabinet will prevent the peroxide from going bad.

-- Apply a small amount directly to the stain.
+- Apply a small amount of stain remover directly to the stain.

-- Rub gently with your finger, a piece of fabric or an old toothbrush.
+- Rub gently with your finger, a piece of fabric, a scrubbing brush, or an old toothbrush.

 - Allow the stain remover to sit for at least 15 minutes, or up to an hour.
-Wash normally.
+Wash normally, no need to rinse first.

 - Do not shake the stain remover.
 Some readers have experienced “explosions” when shaking this stain remover.
 This has not happened to me, but I assume it is because of hydrogen peroxide bubbling up.
 I suggest stirring and swirling gently to mix.

-- Use caution on dark colored clothing.
+- Use caution on dark colored garments.
 Baking soda and hydrogen peroxide are natural whitening agents.
-If you’re using on dark clothing, you might want to test a small area first.
+If you’re using dark clothing, you might want to test a small area first.

-- Use with white vinegar on armpit stains.
+- Use white vinegar on armpit stains.
 The build up from your deodorant can easily make a shirt look stained.
-Using white vinegar will help loosen up the build-up and freshen your underarms.
+Cleaning stains using white vinegar will help loosen up the build-up and freshen your underarms.
 (Or you can switch to a natural deodorant like this one OR detox your armpits to avoid the need for deodorant!)

-- Use with homemade bleach alternative.
-If you have some extra stubborn stains, try using this recipe and also wash with homemade bleach alternative.
+- Use with chlorine bleach alternative.
+If you have some extra stubborn stains, try using this recipe and also wash with a Homemade Bleach Alternative.

 Are You Looking For A Cleaner Laundry Soap?